-You can always customize a table calculation by editing it in the Table Calculations dialog box, but there are other, more specialized ways to customize a table calculation.
+You can always customise a table calculation by editing it in the Table Calculations dialog box, but there are other, more specialised ways to customise a table calculation.

-Click any field in the view to see a context menu listing ways to customize the field.
-For a field in the view that has a table calculation, you can change the Compute Using option—that is, the option that determines the direction and scope of the calculation relative to the visual structure of the view.
+Click any field in the view to see a context menu listing ways to customise the field.
+For a field in the view that has a table calculation, you can change the Compute Using option – that is, the option that determines the direction and scope of the calculation relative to the visual structure of the view.
 Do this by clicking the field and then choosing an option from the Compute Using list.

 For Difference From, Percent Difference From, and Percent From table calculations, you can also specify a different field from which the difference should be computed.
 Do this by clicking the field and then choosing an option from the Relative to list.
 The options are Previous, Next, First, and Last.

-You can customize a table calculation by dragging it into the calculation editor:
+You can customise a table calculation by dragging it into the calculation editor: